ImportImport bruce Wed, 05/02/2007 - 15:42

 In principle, all files should have the same coordinate origin in order to insure that all layers match.
 However, some CAD systems generate different file types with different origins.
 This can be corrected as follows:

-- With the left mouse button, draw a selection rectangle around a pick and place component symbol.
+- With the left mouse button, draw a selection rectangle around a pick and place component symbol or test pad.
 A rubber band segment stretches from the symbol to the mouse pointer.

-Draw a selection rectangle around the copper pads for the corresponding component.
-The selected component symbol will move to the center of the bound box surrounding the selected pads.
+- Draw a selection rectangle around the corresponding copper pad(s) for the corresponding component or test pad.
+The selected symbol will move to the center of the selected pad(s).
 (All other component symbols will also move the same distance.)

-Note: Only visible pick and place layers will be moved.
-If you have pick and place data for both sides of the board, you should show or hide pick and place layers appropriately before aligning them with the Gerber data.
+Note: When aligning component data, only visible component layers will be moved.
+If you have co0mponent data for both sides of the board, you should show or hide component layers appropriately before aligning them with the Gerber data.

 Unlike with Gerber files, there is not a clearly defined standard for the format of drill files.
 The program does its best to interpret drill files, but sometimes they simply do not contain enough information to do so automatically.